Andrew Hickey’s History of Rock Music in 500 Songs podcast (& books) — discuss!

 Flipping heck - I thought you were joking but you’re not.
 I’m still on the episodes that are about 40 minutes long.

-Alba, Thursday, 11 August 2022 20:10 (two years ago)
+Alba, Thursday, 11 August 2022 20:10 (three years ago)

 Re: rhythm.
 He spends a lot of time in the 40s/50s episodes pointing out rhythmic innovations and trying to explain their origins and influence.
 Also makes an interesting point that rhythmic innovations could not be copyrighted - so everyone could copy Bo Diddley without him getting paid.

-that's not my post, Thursday, 11 August 2022 20:11 (two years ago)
+that's not my post, Thursday, 11 August 2022 20:11 (three years ago)

 Yeah, I found the Peter Paul and Mary episode interesting and all, but pretty tangential to the history of rock music per se, and again, I'm not sure we need quite as much Dylan in this series as we are going to wind up with.
 But like I say this is just a quibble.
 Personally I think the podcast would be better if it focused on the greatest and most innovative performances while maybe not having as much repeated focus on the very biggest names like Elvis, Beatles, Beach Boys, Dylan - and I think Muddy Waters and Howlin' Wolf absolutely recorded some of the best electrified stomping sing-along popular music that is basically rock and roll, although it gets pigeonholed or dismissed as just being blues music.